zaiisao/Documentation/en/Interactive Broadcast/media_relay_apple.md

 }
 ```

-<div class="alert note">After calling the `startChannelMediaRelay` method, you can call the `updateChannelMediaRelay` method to add or delete the relay channels.</div>
+<div class="alert note">After calling the <code>startChannelMediaRelay</code> method, you can call the <code>updateChannelMediaRelay</code> method to add or delete the relay channels.</div>

-We provide an open-source [Cross-Channel-OpenLive-iOS](https://github.com/AgoraIO/Advanced-Video/tree/master/Cross-Channel/Cross-Channel-OpenLive-iOS) demo project that implements string user accounts on GitHub.
-You can try the demo and view the source code in the [LiveRoomViewController.swift](https://github.com/AgoraIO/Advanced-Video/blob/master/Cross-Channel/Cross-Channel-OpenLive-iOS/OpenLive/LiveRoomViewController.swift) file.
+We provide an open-source [Cross-Channel-OpenLive-iOS](https://github.com/AgoraIO/Advanced-Video/tree/dev/backup/Cross-Channel/Cross-Channel-OpenLive-iOS) demo project that implements channel media relay on GitHub.
+You can try the demo and view the source code.

 ### API Reference